gI0baI/fast-flags/README.md

 Adds a black billboard and a red circle above and below every player, respectively

 > [!CAUTION]
-> This Flag is exploitable
+> This Flag is exploitable.

 ```json
 "FFlagDebugAvatarChatVisualization": true